codeforboston/safe-water/README.md

 # Safe Water Project 🚰

-The Safe Water Project is a team of volunteers at [Code for Boston](https://www.codeforboston.org/) who are using data modeling, data visualization and machine learning to predict and visualize the presence of hazardous drinking and surface water contaminants in the United States.
-Our goals are to identify at-risk communities, hazards and risks posed by water contaminantion, and health concerns related to contamination of drinking water.
+The Safe Water Project is a team of volunteers at [Code for Boston](https://www.codeforboston.org/) who are using data modeling, data visualization and machine learning to predict, visualize, and share data about the presence of hazardous drinking and surface water contaminants in the United States.

 #### We are interested in collaborating with health and environmental organizations.